Thada-Jirajaras/nd0821-c3-starter-code/starter/model_card_template.md

 Model is trained to predict whether income exceeds $50K/yr based on census data from various countries.

 ## Data
 The data was obtained from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/census+income).
-The original data set has 32,561 rows, and a 80-20 split was used to break this into a train and test set.
+The original data set has 32,561 rows.
+Then, the data is cleaned and saved as cleaned_data.csv to a S3 bucket.
+The cleaned data can be pull by the "dvc pull" command.
+A 80-20 split was used to break this cleaned data into a train and test set.
 To use the data for training a label binarizer was used on the labels.

 ## Metrics